Fitness apps make it possible to get a convenient, quality workout in the comfort and privacy of your home.

 iFit’s main competitor is the Peloton app.

-iFit and the Peloton app share many similarities.
-For example, both include on-demand and live workout classes led by quality trainers.
+iFit and the Peloton app have many similarities.
+For example, both include on-demand workouts led by quality trainers.

 Additionally, both apps can be accessed using an integrated workout machine or your smartphone or tablet.

-Peloton also offers a digital membership, which costs $12.99 per month.
+But if you don’t have a Peloton bike or treadmill, you can’t access many of these features.
+Instead, Peloton offers a digital membership, which costs $12.99 per month.

-While it’s less expensive than iFit, it only allows for one user account and doesn’t integrate with Peloton machines.
+While the Peloton app costs less than the individual iFit membership, it allows for only one user account and doesn’t integrate with Peloton (or other) machines.

 Overall, both apps offer an effective workout from home.
 The decision ultimately comes down to the brand of workout equipment you own or plan on buying, as it’s most important to choose the app that integrates with your machine.

-However, if you already own cardio equipment or plan on doing mostly bodyweight or strength training workouts, the Peloton digital membership offers the best bang for your buck.
+If you already own cardio equipment or plan on doing mostly bodyweight or strength training workouts, the Peloton digital membership offers the better bang for your buck.

 Whether you’re a beginner or an experienced athlete, the iFit app has a workout plan to “fit” your needs (see what we did there?).

-While it can be used with or without equipment, many reviewers agree that the app’s value lies in its integration with cardio machines due to its performance-tracking features and automatic resistance adjustments.
+Although you can use it with or without equipment, many reviewers agree that the app’s value lies in its integration with cardio machines because of its performance-tracking features and automatic resistance adjustments.